Behind the Brush: Creating a Watercolor Pet Portrait

 pet portrait

-Step 1: Drawing
+Step 1: The Drawing Foundation

 pet portrait